 Let’s start by examining why both light and dark honey varieties exist.
-What is the difference between light vs. dark raw honey, and how do these different colors occur?
+What is the difference between light vs. dark raw honey, and how do these different colors of honey occur?
 The answer to this question is actually quite simple.

 If you were to look inside a beehive, you’d notice that all the honey inside this hive is relatively dark.
 This is because the syrup is raw.
 Raw honey contains pollen, bee saliva, nectar, sometimes even dirt collected by honeybees, creating a darker composition.

 When manufacturers remove these external components of honey through a filtration process, the consistency and color of honey will become lighter in color and weight.

 Light vs. Dark Honey: Taste Differences